Morris Oxford

 Morris Oxford is a series of motor car models produced by Morris of the United Kingdom, from the 1913 'bullnose' Oxford to the Farina Oxfords V and VI.

 Named by W R Morris after "the city of dreaming spires", the university town in which he grew up, the manufacture of Morris's Oxford cars would turn Oxford into an industrial city.

-From 1913 to mid-1935 Oxford cars grew in size and quantity.
-In 1923 they, together with the Cowley cars were 28.1 per cent of British private car production.
-In 1925 Morris sold near double the number and they represented 41 per cent of British production.
-Meanwhile, Oxfords grew larger from the first 1018 cc, Nine horsepower, two-seater car to the last 2½-litre Twenty horsepower car.
+From 1913 to mid-1935, Oxford cars grew in size and quantity.
+In 1923, they, together with the Cowley cars, were 28.1 per cent of British private car production.
+In 1925, Morris sold nearly double the number, accounting for 41 per cent of British production.
+Meanwhile, Oxfords grew larger from the first 1018 cc, Nine-horsepower, two-seater car to the last 2½-litre, twenty-horsepower car.

-The model name was recycled in 1948 and lasted almost another 23 years through to 1971 but in this time the market sector and engine-size remained nearly constant between 1476 cc and 1622 cc.
+The model name was recycled in 1948 and lasted almost another 23 years through to 1971, but in this time the market sector and engine size remained nearly constant between 1476 cc and 1622 cc.

 Oxford bullnose (1913–1919)

 William Morris's first car was called Oxford in recognition of its home city.
-It was announced in The Autocar magazine in October 1912 and production began in March 1913.
+It was announced in The Autocar magazine in October 1912, and production began in March 1913.
 Virtually all components were bought-in and assembled by Morris.
 It was a small car with a 1018 cc four-cylinder side-valve engine with fixed cylinder head from White & Poppe.

 The car got its popular name, Bullnose, from its distinctive round-topped radiator at first called the bullet nose.
 Most bodies were of the two-seat open-tourer type.
 There was also a van version, but the chassis did not allow four-seat bodies to be fitted, because it was not strong enough and too short.